 The Writer’s Ally is a creative services boutique serving writers, entrepreneurs, agents, and publishers since 2004 (previously known as Ambitious Enterprises).
 Our team of book editors and publishing experts offer clients an expanded list of services through our collective and extensive experience in the book industry.

-We’ve served hundreds of authors as part of our mission, which is to help bring more high-quality books to the world’s readers (including us!) by assisting, guiding, and supporting serious would-be authors on their road to publishing success.
+We’ve served hundreds of authors as part of our mission, which is to help bring more high-quality life-changing and entertaining books to the world’s readers (including us!) by assisting, guiding, and supporting serious authors on the road to publishing success.

 Founder of The Writer’s Ally and your ally in book publishing, Ally E. Machate is a bestselling book collaborator, award-winning editor, and expert publishing consultant with nearly two decades of experience working for individual authors, literary agents, and publisher clients including Simon & Schuster, Houghton Mifflin Harcourt, Hay House, Reader’s Digest, HarperCollins, Kaplan Publishing, Chronicle Books, and more.
 A Phi Beta Kappa graduate and Master of Arts in English and Creative Writing, Ally specializes in leading serious authors toward fulfilling their dreams of publishing success.
 She speaks regularly on writing and publishing related topics for conferences and organizations, consults on marketing and publishing strategies, and also ghostwrites nonfiction books.